 Chapter volunteers promote the Trail segments by staffing numerous outreach events, planning seasonal hikes, and hosting an annual fund-raising event, the Fall Hike-a-Thon, in October.
-For more information about chapter events, go here.

 The Ice Age Trail segments highlights include Hartman Creek State Park, a hike-in cabin for trail users, and some of the best examples of glacial drumlins along the Trail.

 - Hwy 54 to Edminster Rd is CLOSED, due to Bridge Repairs and Re-Route Plans for Fall 2021.

 - Temporary Trail Closure, between County Hwy T and Krogwold Rd is closed due to high water.

 - New Hope-Iola Ski Hill – Temporary Re-Route due to high water.

 - Trail users following Foley Rd from the north to the Waupaca River Segment should watch closely for the Carsonite post on-top of the road grade.

 We have additional segment maps available that also have mileages:

 - Waupaca River, Hartman Creek & Emmons Creek [PDF]